usnistgov/metaschema-xslt/src/schema-gen/InspectorXSLT/readme.md

 - `-s` required flag indicates the source file or directory - if a directory, `-o` is also required
 - `-o` optional flag indicates where to write a report file; if omitted the report comes back to STDOUT; required when `-s` is a directory
-- `-it` (or `-initial-template`) settings are supported as aliases of the `format` parameter (see below).
+- `-it` (or `--initial-template`) settings are supported as aliases of the `format` parameter (see below).
 If `format` is not given, a template can be called by name to initiate the same behavior.
 This is mainly useful for debugging or to configure a different fallback behavior from the core default in deployment.

 ##### Parameters